-These will give you an output like following:
+These will give you an output like the following:

 You are interested in the line marked with the red border on the image above.
 If swp or swap appears in this line, your kernel supports swap.

-A more advanced way for creating a swap file (for experienced users), is using the Terminal:
+A more advanced way of creating a swap file (for experienced users), is using the Terminal:

 - Open a Terminal App or an adb shell

 - Execute the following command to become superuser: